How Sleep Can Influence Brain Health

 • Keep a regular schedule: Going to bed and waking up at consistent times helps regulate circadian rhythms.

-• Create a sleep-friendly environment: Darkness, cool temperatures, and reduced noise make deep sleep more likely.
+• Create a sleep-friendly environment: Darkness, cool temperatures, and reduced noise support deeper sleep.

 • Limit stimulants: Caffeine, alcohol, and late-night screen exposure can interfere with sleep cycles.

-• Seek medical advice: Persistent sleep disturbances should be evaluated, as they may signal underlying conditions.
+• Seek medical advice: Persistent sleep disturbances should be evaluated by a healthcare professional.

-Sleep is a cornerstone of brain health, clearing toxins, reducing inflammation, and supporting neuroplasticity.
-Poor sleep disrupts the gut microbiome, which influences neurotransmitters, mood, and cognition.
-By protecting microbial balance and reducing inflammation, Cerenovex complements healthy sleep habits.
-Together, sleep and neurobiotics create a foundation for resilience against cognitive decline.
+Sleep is a cornerstone of brain health, supporting waste clearance, reducing inflammation, and promoting neuroplasticity.
+Poor sleep can also influence the gut microbiome, which plays a role in neurotransmitter balance, mood, and cognition.⁵ BBy supporting microbial balance and helping maintain immune equilibrium, Cerenovex complements healthy sleep habits.⁶ Together, sleep and gut–brain support contribute to long-term cognitive resilience.

 References: